hamadhassan/CS-263-Operating-System/Lab-05 Solution/Lab-05 Shell Scripting (Array).md

 1. **Arrays**

 An array is a systematic arrangement of the same type of data.
 But in Shell script Array is a variable which contains multiple values may be of same type or different type since by default in shell script everything is treated as a string.
-An array is zero-based ie indexing start with 0.
+An array is zero-based i.e indexing start with 0.

 1. **Indirect Declaration**